catalyst-cloud/catalystcloud-billing/separate-billing/README.md

 Total cost of customer [customer-wcc] for the month of [2017-07-31] is : $81.69
 ```

-The parameter **prefix** is used to filter the invoice to get the separate
+### Get billing information when there are no unique resource prefixes defined
-billing for different customers.
+The parameter **prefix** is used to filter the invoice to get the separate billing for different customers.
+If resources have been created without specific prefixes it is still possible to query the billing data for the entire project.

-> Note: To view the full invoice, just issue command as below:
+> Note: To view the full invoice, just issue the command without a specific prefix as shown here:
 ``` bash
 ./separate-billing.py show --prefix ''
 ```